-Our data is of particular importance to the government and the cybercriminals alike.
+Our data is of particular importance to the government and cybercriminals alike.
 While cybercriminals tend to acquire this data through unlawful means such as hack attacks, malware invasions, or phishing attacks, the government tracks you through your ISPs.

 Along with that are the advertisers who fervently steal our information through cookies and trackers.
 There is no hesitation in saying that our online presence is under constant vigilance.
 Therefore, it is crucial to ensure data protection, and the best possible way to do that is simply to encrypt your data.

-What Is Data Encryption
+What is Data Encryption

 Data encryption is a process that helps us to protect data by converting it into data into an unreadable format using different devices and techniques.
 The converted text is known as “ciphertext,” which ensures data integrity.
 The ciphertext is transformed into a readable format through a decryption key.
-Cyphers can be of many types, like block ciphers that convert text into a fixed-sized message, stream ciphers that generate a continuous stream of symbols, etc.
+Ciphers can be of many types, like block ciphers that convert text into a fixed-sized message, stream ciphers that generate a continuous stream of symbols, etc.

 The following are the main types of data encryption:

-In asymmetric encryption, one public and one private key or pair of keys is used for data encryption and decryption to protect data from an unwanted person.
+In asymmetric encryption, one public and one private key or pair of keys are used for data encryption and decryption to protect data from an unwanted person.
 A cryptographic key is a public key that a sender or any person uses to encrypt a message so that the receiver can only decrypt it with his private key.

-Basically, PKI resolves a challenge.
-The key belongs to the same person who received the key by verifying the identity of people, machines, and applications used for encryption and decryption by using digital certificates.
-So there are no chances that encrypted messages can be decrypted or received by the person sitting as “man of the middle.”
+PKI resolves a challenge.
+The key belongs to the same person who received the key by verifying the identity of people, machines, and applications used for encryption and decryption using digital certificates.
+So there are no chances that encrypted messages can be decrypted or received by the person sitting as the “man of the middle.”

-What Are The Most Secure Encryption Algorithms?
+What are the most Secure Encryption Algorithms?

 Some best encryption algorithms are: